-“Like any other country people visiting in Mumbai (India) needs to know about how Mumbai currency is used and what are the rates, values and conversion rates in market.
+“Like any other country people visiting in Mumbai (India) needs to know about how Mumbai currency is used and what are the conversion rates, values and how it is referred locally in market.
 Lets have a look at types of coins and Money currency notes used in Mumbai..”

 Types of Currency Notes

-IMP NOTE : Now a days fake currency rackets are found in India for major currency note of Rs.1000/- and Rs.500/- and in few cases Rs.100/- too.
+IMP NOTE ABOUT OLD NOTES (Invalid now) : Now a days fake currency rackets are found in India for major currency note of Rs.1000/- and Rs.500/- and in few cases Rs.100/- too.
 This duplicate fake notes looks similar to the original one.
 Two of the major fake currency notes series in Rs.1000/- notes are ‘2AQ‘ and ‘8AC‘ (Source Internet).
 Kindly take care while dealing with this series notes.

 Types of Currency Coins in City

 - One can easily find coins worth Rs.10/- Rs.5/-, Rs.2, Rs.1, (50 Paise and 25 Paise are no longer accepted and valid in Market).

 - Fake Rs.10 coins are also seen floating in market which was very hard for a common man to verify and deal.
 Also to take care when using Rs.1 and Rs.2 coins as the size is almost same and mistakes do happen while carrying any cash transactions in Mumbai market or while travelling in city.